You Talk Too Much_UGMR

 there may be two sides to every story but youre still a douche in both of them

 OMG.
 Could he be a bigger asshole?
 I don’t think so.
-Long story short, I had to rip the phone from his hand (this was the old school corded phone kids!) and scream at his friend as I am hanging up “He will call you back!”.
+Long story short, I had to rip the phone from his hand (this was the old school corded phone, kids!) and scream at his friend as I hung up: “He will call you back!”

 And yes, he did get back on the phone once I hung up with my mother.